buikhacnam/springboot-stuff/README.md

 So we need a way to work around:

-After user log in, we can check if the device is "web", we will subscribe that device token to a topic by run this:
+After user log in, we can check if the device is "web", we will subscribe that device token to a topic by run this (check UserDeviceServiceImpl.java for details)
+:

 ```
 public void subscribe(FcmSubscribeDTO fcmSubscribeDTO) {